-Fifteen-year-old Sam, from Anchorage, has always loved penguins.
-He admires the way they waddle hundreds of miles for food and their ability to endure harsh winters at the bottom of the world.
+Fifteen-year-old Sam, from Alaska, has always loved penguins.
+He admires how they waddle hundreds of miles for food and endure harsh winters at the bottom of the world.

 Sam, too, has endured more than most.
-In 2012, after undergoing two open-heart surgeries due to his life-threatening heart condition, Sam found out that he qualified for a wish through Make-A-Wish® Alaska.
+In 2012, after undergoing two open-heart surgeries due to his life-threatening heart condition, Sam found out that he qualified for a wish through Make-A-Wish® Alaska and Washington.